Pediatric hospital located in Birmingham, AL, serving the hearing needs of children from birth to age 21 years

 Communication or other support do expected or required from the university during the externship:

 Positive or negative feedback regarding extern's clinic experience.
 Primary supervisor will meet with the student weekly for the first quarter (then monthly thereafter) of the fellowship to review progress and skills assessments.

 September 13, 2019

 Letters of Recommendation Resume Transcript Phone interview Letter of request/intent Other Transcripts can be unoffical but a copy of the undergraduate diploma will be required prior to hiring.
 Two-three letters of recommedation requested.2-3 letters of recommendation requiredIt is strongly recommended the final applicants interview on-site.

 Steps for the student/university to follow in the application process:

-Applicants can send application packets to the attention of Missy Kemp, AuD at: Children's of Alabama Hearing and Speech- Clinic 2 1600 7th Avenue South Birmingham, AL 35233 or applicants can e-mail all documentation to: firstname.lastname@example.org.
+Applicants can send COMPLETED application packets to the attention of Missy Kemp, AuD at: Children's of Alabama Hearing and Speech- Clinic 2 1600 7th Avenue South Birmingham, AL 35233 or applicants can e-mail COMPLETED documentation to: email@example.com.
 Email is preferred for all documentation.